-- Wevideo, the tool with which you will create and edit your big final challenge: a video curriculum, which will be published on a YouTube channel.
+- Wevideo, the tool with which you will create and edit your big final challenge: a magazine programme, which will be published on a YouTube channel.
 If you prefer, you can find other video-editing tools at the edtechteacher.org site.

 Notice that you will be performing several missions and we are sure that, by the end of this project, you will be proud of your great work, which you can prepare, publish or share with the help of the online tools and apps listed below.

 - To publish, you will use Weebly site.
 An email account is required to create your own site where you will be posting all your missions.
 Within this site, you will create a blog entitled 'Your learning diary' in which you will be including relevant information concerning your learning process.

 - To share your work with other people, you will use Pinterest, a digital board where you can publish your tasks and share them with your classmates.